Chicken Shawarma vs. Shish Tawook: Differences, Recipes & Best Choice

 Juiciness Factor

-Rotisserie cooking ensures juicy, tender slices with a crispy exterior, thanks to yogurt and lemon marinade.
+Rotisserie cooking ensures juicy, tender slices with crispy, caramelized edges, enhanced by the yogurt and lemon marinade that locks in moisture.

 Flavor Profile

-Rich, savory, and mildly spicy with cumin, paprika, and garlic, enhanced by tahini or mango-tahini sauce.
+Rich, savory, and mildly spicy with earthy cumin, smoky paprika, and aromatic garlic, complemented by creamy tahini or a tropical mango-tahini sauce for a *Mangoes and Palm Trees* twist.

 ElementDescription